Met Office Hadley Centre observations datasets

 Home >

-HadAT: globally gridded radiosonde temperature anomalies from 1958 to present
+HadAT: globally gridded radiosonde temperature anomalies from 1958 to 2012

 HadAT is the Hadley Centre's radiosonde temperature product.
 This website contains a full audit trail of all the decisions made in the construction of HadAT, a range of fully gridded and globally / regionally averaged products on a monthly or seasonal resolution, and some frequently used graphics.